wave745/caesarbot-build/components/bundler/README.md

 - Execution failures
 - Authority changes

-This implementation provides a production-ready bundler system that integrates seamlessly with your existing Caesarbot architecture while maintaining the highest standards of safety and reliability.
+This implementation provides a production-ready bundler system that integrates seamlessly with your existing CaesarX architecture while maintaining the highest standards of safety and reliability.